chenyu-01/next-porfolio/public/posts/jwt-explaination.md

 To explain this, we need to break down all stpes of generating `JWT`:

-1. Get `Header`: It contains the type of token and the algorithm used to sign the token.
-Here is an example of a `header`:
+1. Get header: It contains the type of token and the algorithm used to sign the token.
+Here is an example of a header:

 ```json
 {